 LAWS goes to the heart of our work

-In this article, we take a look at our Legal Advice and Welfare team -known as LAWS - ran by our Senior Legal Advisor Rosalyn Akar Grams.
+In this article, we take a look at our Legal Advice and Welfare team – known as LAWS – and understand the impact of their work.

 LAWS was established in recognition of the UN Committee against Torture’s affirmation that rehabilitation should be holistic and include legal services.
 It assists our clients to secure access to justice and status in the UK by finding and working collaboratively with lawyers and building their capacity to represent survivors of torture, including by offering training.
 All this at a time of huge pressure on legal aid and welfare services.

 The UK’s asylum system can be a labyrinthine one.
-Kolbassia Haoussou, Co-ordinator of Survivors Speak OUT, explains:
+Kolbassia Haoussou, Co-founder of Survivors Speak OUT, explains:

 "Contrary to common perception, gaining asylum is not a matter of telling a sob-story to a credulous civil servant.
 The process involves a huge amount of complex form filling, numerous appointments with lawyers and case workers, and appearances before immigration tribunals.